Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 "resume_state": [your pretrain model path]
 ```

-We have not trained the model until converged for time reason, which means there are a lot room to optimization.
+We have not trained the model until converged for time reason, and reduced model parameters in order to run on a single GPU,  which means there are a lot room to optimization.

 ### Data Prepare